 The third Class Manager leads tuning.
 I walk around to check if students have supplies on hand while this is happening.
 I also help students who are having tuning or instrument problems at this time.
-Our warm-ups and tuning are done in eight minutes.
-Everyone is then ready to start our music.
+Our warm-ups and tuning are done in 8 minutes and we are ready to start our music.